-Firstly, when building a new application, you will need to build it with object storage in mind.
-Instead of relying on cluster-aware filesystems and quorum devices, the application will need to handle failover and data consistency itself to remain available during hardware failures.
-Alternatively, many off the shelf applications now have native deployment models for working with cloud native infrastructure, and most importantly with object storage.
+Many off the shelf applications now have native deployment models for working with cloud-native infrastructure, and most importantly with object storage.
 When your application has finished processing or creating a piece of data, it can be written to an object store for safekeeping, and can easily be retrieved as and when needed.

 Where can I get Object Storage?

 There are lots of options available, all public clouds have object storage offerings.
 Some of the most well-known are Azure Blob Storage, GCP Cloud Storage, and Amazon AWS S3.
-Each of these offerings has its own APIs, however, the most commonly used is AWS S3’s API.
+Each of these offerings has its own APIs but the most commonly used is the S3 API.

 The S3 API has been implemented in other storage solutions, such as Ceph and to a certain extent OpenStack Swift.
 However, Swift’s implementation is not as feature-complete as Ceph’s and is lacking some features around object lifecycle management and notifications.

-Of course the major storage vendors such as Dell EMC and NetApp, also have solutions, which have largely standardised on the S3 API, yet when compared with open source solutions these remain cumbersome and expensive.
+Major storage vendors, such as Dell EMC and NetApp, also have solutions, which have largely standardised on the S3 API.
+Yet, when compared with open source solutions, these remain cumbersome and expensive.

 The public cloud might not always be the right choice for all workloads, or for storing all of your data.
 Despite the fact that the public cloud is instantly accessible, which makes it a great way to get started, over time and as your data set grows, it can become rather cost-inefficient.
-Typically cloud provider costs not only include the charges for storing data, but also retrieval too.
-Actually, some providers charge for the number of API operations that you request, and for the network transfer costs on top!
+Public clouds were created around the notion that you can scale up and down on demand, but storage tends to only scale up.
+Cloud provider costs not only include the charges for storing data, but also retrieval too, and additionally, some providers charge for the number of API operations that you request, and for network transfer costs on top!

-A privately hosted solution can provide significant savings when you have predictable capacity requirements, and you can manage your own transit costs, either into a public cloud, via products like Direct Connect or ExpressRoute, or at no cost in your own DC or Colo.
+A privately hosted Ceph solution can provide significant savings when you have predictable capacity requirements, and you can more effectively manage your own transit costs, either into a public cloud, via products like Direct Connect or ExpressRoute, or at no cost in your own DC or Colo.

-A Ceph cluster that is compatible with both the AWS S3 API and the OpenStack Swift API can be a cost-effective way to provide object storage to your applications, by combining open-source software with commodity hardware.
-If you would like to find out more about that option, visit our Ceph here or get in touch!
+A Ceph cluster that is compatible with both the AWS S3 API and the OpenStack Swift API can be a cost-effective way to provide object storage to your applications, by combining open-source software with commodity hardware to meet performance, availability and capacity needs.

 Ceph is a software-defined storage (SDS) solution designed to address the object, block, and file storage needs of